 Venice Film Festival day 2 reviews: At Any Price, Bad 25 and The Iceman

-Henry Whipple (Dennis Quaid) is a 45-something man on the brink of exhaustion.
-He is a father of two: Grant, the “designed” heir of the family business, who ran away to seek adventure in Argentina, and Dean (Zac Efron), a restless and wild soul who dreams of becoming a NASCAR driver.
+Henry Whipple (Dennis Quaid) is a 40-something man on the brink of exhaustion.
+He is a father of two: Grant, the “designed” heir of the family business, who ran away to seek adventure in Argentina; and Dean (Zac Efron), a restless and wild soul who dreams of becoming a NASCAR driver.

-The family farm is going down and is under a deadly investigation by the multinational Liberty for the unlawful resale of cleaned seeds.
+The family farm is going down and is under investigation by the multinational Liberty for the unlawful resale of cleaned seeds.

-Two big fish in small ponds, Henry and his son Dean are distant but an unexpected event bring them close as never before.
+Two big fish in small ponds, Henry and his son Dean are distant, but an unexpected event brings them close as never before.

-The movie stars the festival’s revelation Maika Monroe (Dean’s sweetheart) and Heather Graham (Henry’s lover).
+The film stars the festival’s revelation Maika Monroe (Dean’s sweetheart) and Heather Graham (Henry’s lover).

-We know Spike Lee mainly for very serious pictures and documentary.
-This time the 25th Hour director dedicated his latest work to his long time friend Michael Jackson and his well known chart topping Bad album.
+We know Spike Lee mainly for very serious pictures and documentaries.
+This time, the 25th Hour director dedicated his latest work to his long-time friend Michael Jackson and his well-known chart-topping album, Bad.

-The feature focuses on each of the 11 tracks and is rich of interviews and unreleased videotapes of those magic and difficult days when Michael wanted to beat every single record.
+The feature focuses on each of the 11 tracks and is filled with interviews and unreleased videotapes of those magical yet difficult days when Michael wanted to beat every single record.

-Shannon is unbelievably credible with those cold eyes and compassato expressions as he takes the lives of the targets of his violent boss Roy Demeo (Ray Liotta).
+Shannon is unbelievably credible, fixing us with those cold eyes and measured expressions as he takes the lives of the targets of his violent boss Roy Demeo (Ray Liotta).

-A cast full of stars with Winona Ryder playing Kuklinski’s wife, Chris Evans in the vests of his main partner, David Schwimmer the mad right arm of Roy Demeo and James Franco in a exhilarant cameo as a mafia nark.
+The movie boasts a cast full of stars, with Winona Ryder playing Kuklinski’s wife, Chris Evans in the vests of his main partner, David Schwimmer the mad right arm of Roy Demeo and James Franco in a exhilarant cameo as a mafia nark.

-A classic gangster movie set in the New York of 1960s: it will not disappoint those who love the genre.
+A classic gangster movie set in the New York of 1960s, The Iceman will not disappoint those who love the genre.

 Filippo L’Astorina, the Editor